-Unlike Jamaica or Cancun where all-inclusive resorts are common, Hawaii doesn't have many.
-This is because it's a safe destination and tourists are encouraged to venture outside the hotel for dining, excursions, and other sight-seeing.
-But, if you’re looking to minimize your decision-making, there are a couple of hotels that offer all-inclusive packages.
+Unlike Jamaica or Cancun where all-inclusive resorts are common, Hawaii only has one true all-inclusive hotel: The Travassa Hana, Maui.
+This is because Hawaii is a safe destination and tourists are encouraged to venture outside the hotel for dining, excursions, and other sightseeing activities.
+From casual poke bowl spots and shaved ice stands, to stellar surfing and gorgeous beaches, the Hawaiian islands — such as Oahu, Maui, Kauai, and the Island of Hawaii — offer lots worth exploring.
+But, if you’re looking to minimize your decision-making or potentially save on restaurant costs, the Travaasa Hana offers an all-inclusive rate, while a couple other properties offer packages that include a handful of perks.
 Check out our list of the best hotels with all-inclusive packages in Hawaii and start planning your next vacation.